emilypx/appfair.github.io/index.md

 The same requirement exists for iOS.
 The `Integrate` phase of the App Fair process signs the app with an "ad-hoc" signing certificate in order to satisfy this requirement.

+### What is "Ad-Hoc" code signing?

+When an app is "signed", it protects the app from being tampered with once it has been installed.
+When a signature is "Ad-Hoc", it means that there is no identifying information associated with the signature.

 ### Are App Fair apps notarized?

 Although App Fair apps are signed, sandboxed, and utilize the hardened runtime, they are not automatically notarized during the `Integration-Release` phases.